QuantActions/QA-Android-SDK-public/README.md

 where `participationId` is the string corresponding to the participation ID and the `null` can be substituted by any class that implements the QARunnable interface (e.g. SnackRun).

-For cohorts (or studies) where the number of participants is unknown the SDK can be used to register the device by simply using the `studyId` provided by QA.
+For cohorts (or studies) where the number of participants is unknown the SDK can be used to register the device by simply using the `studyId` provided by QA (this way needs special access so mae sure you are authorized by QuantActions to use this functionality).

 ``` Java
 qa.signUpForStudy(context, studyId, null));